holiday-toby/holiday-toby.github.io/_posts/2018-06-11-android-bug-packagingOptions.md

     }
 }
 ```
-    //If you have a library that's adding some android .so files –like libassmidi.so or libgnustl_shared.
+    If you have a library that's adding some android .so files –like libassmidi.so or libgnustl_shared.so–
-    so– you have to tell gradle to pick just one when packaging, otherwise you'll get the conflict.
+    you have to tell gradle to pick just one when packaging, otherwise you'll get the conflict.

     也可以这样：
 ```